Skip to main content

 The Big Picture

-Strong self-serve and monetisation experience maps cleanly to the growth half of this role.
-The gap is enterprise — this JD wants someone who has owned the full enterprise motion (deal reviews, exec sponsorship, multi-year renewals) and your evidence is primarily SMB.
+Strong self-serve and monetisation experience lines up well with the growth side of this role.
+The gap is enterprise — this JD wants someone who has led the full enterprise sales process (deal reviews, exec sponsorship, multi-year renewals) and most of your experience is still SMB-focused.

 Reasons you could land the job